 Follow Your Asthma Plan As Necessary

 Consult with your doctor to ensure an asthma plan has been prepared for you and is kept available at home for reference.
-Clearly understand when and how to implement the asthma plan and that any extra medication prescribed in your plan is readily available at home for use.
+Clearly understand when and how to implement the asthma plan and that any extra medication prescribed in your plan is pre-purchased and readily available at home for use.